skinofthesoul/grav-plugin-antispam/README.md

 ### GPM Installation (Preferred)

 The simplest way to install this plugin is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's terminal (also called the command line).
 From the root of your Grav install type:

     bin/gpm install antispam

 This will install the antispam plugin into your `/user/plugins` directory within Grav.
 Its files can be found under `/your/site/grav/user/plugins/antispam`.

+If you have the Admin plugin installed, you can also install it there under `plugins > add`.

 ### Manual Installation